rajeshpatil88/Basics_of_R_Language/README.md

 Next, type ‘y‘ and then press ENTER to proceed:

 After a short period of time, your installation would be completed.

+1.Dply - Data Manipulation - This file contains Importand function with application of dplyr for data manipulation operation

+2.R.ipynb File contains - preprocessing the data for model building.